Deadline: 31 August 2020

 “Civilization is a product of the cerebral cortex” – Carl Sagan

 For this new theme we want to explore the lived-in world – people, cultures, societies.
 What makes us what we are today?
 It’s an invitation to show us the insights of this world from your own perspective!

 From individuals to nations; city living and urban sprawl to rural life; the elites and the downcasts; domestication and our escapes from it; social trends, anthropology, technological advancements and our interactions with the natural world… Show us civilization!

-Judge: Emma Lewis / Tate Modern
+Judge: Emma Lewis

-Emma Lewis is International Art Curator at the Tate Modern, where she has curated exhibitions such as ‘Wolfgang Tillmans: 2017’ and ‘Shape of Light: 100 Years of Photography and Abstract Art’.
-In addition she has managed the Terence Donovan Archive, edited at Art/Books, and authored ‘Understanding Photography’ – a guide to the first photographic processes through to image-making in the post-internet age, published by Bloomsbury in 2017.
+Emma Lewis is Assistant Curator, International Art at Tate Modern, where she curates exhibitions and researches photography acquisitions for the international collection.
+Recent projects include the major monographic exhibition Wolfgang Tillmans: 2017 and catalogue essay for Shape of Light: 100 Years of Photography and Abstract Art.
+In addition she has managed the Terence Donovan Archive, edited at Art/Books, and authored Understanding Photography – a look at image-making from the first photographic processes to the post-internet age – was published by Bloomsbury in 2017.